IanGitHub2/Home-Movies/README.md

 ### Movies.com
 This is a app for looking and searching for movies / tv shows and some information about them.

+I want to set up the server to act like a account to hold movies you have saved as watch later.

+Need to work on layout.

+Need to Optimize for phones.

+Need to work on Trailers file so it updates with newest Trailers.